How to Create an Investment Policy Statement

 Use this document to outline parameters for your portfolio and keep it in good shape as the years go by.

-Rather, at its most basic and useful, an IPS documents the parameters of your investment plan: the asset allocation framework, criteria for selecting securities, and the system to maintain those investments on an ongoing basis.
-Used in conjunction with a master directory (and a retirement policy statement, if you're retired or getting close) an IPS can be an invaluable tool for keeping tabs on your investments.
+That’s when an investment policy statement is so valuable.
+An IPS is simply a document with the details of your investment plan: the asset allocation parameters you’ll use, your criteria for selecting securities, and the parameters you’ll use to maintain those investments on an ongoing basis.
+Used in conjunction with a master directory, an IPS can be a invaluable tool for keeping tabs on your investments.
 Such documents will also aid your loved ones if, for whatever reason, they need to be able to obtain a quick and thorough overview of your investment plan.

 If you’ve been an “investment collector,” rather than an investment planner, up until now, it’s not too late to think through your approach and commit it to writing.